jackdewinter/pymarkdown/docs/api.md

             PyMarkdownApiException: If some other error was found.

         Returns:
-            An instance containing any scan failures or pragma errors encountered when scanning the eligible files on the provided path.
+            An instance of `PyMarkdownScanPathResult` containing any scan failures or pragma errors encountered when scanning the eligible files on the provided path.

         Examples: